danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ![cat typing on laptop](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMDRyNndwM2RnNG04MHZxbDEzczRiNjZ3YXV4czNreWE5d2dtamVmMCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/lzz3B3xLZluuY/giphy.gif "cat typing on laptop")

-The "hands-on-keyboard" time is often the fastest part of the process, more on this topic in [The Development Iceberg](../development-iceberg).

 Some reasons I've seen projects take longer than expected include:

 * Lack of knowledge among the team as to the full scope of the project.
 * Shifting priorities requiring frequent context changes.
 * Misunderstandings between client/product/design/engineering.
 * Designers waiting on business requirements from product.
-* Developers waiting on design comps where designers are striving for pixel perfection, when really, a napkin sketch would have sufficed to get the developers started ([ShapeUp](https://basecamp.com/shapeup) can help with this).
+* Developers waiting on design comps where designers are striving for pixel perfection, when really, a napkin sketch would have sufficed to get the developers started.
 * Overly engineered initial architecture that adds unnecessary overhead.
 * Unmaintained intermittent tests resulting in developers spending time investigating false negatives.
 * Lack of system/end-to-end testing requiring manual QA to avoid regressions, which creates bottlenecks.
 * Lack of (or out of date) engineering documentation.
-* Inability to run some features on laptop due to complex microservices architecture, or third party integrations that can't be run locally.
+* Inability to run some features on laptop due to complex architecture, or third party integrations that can't be run locally.

 None of the above issues are resolved by hiring the fastest coder.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 Many years ago I worked with an engineer who refused to ever go to the product manager to ask questions because he thought the definition of a senior was someone who has all the answers.
 The features he would deliver were frequently incorrect and required numerous lengthy meetings with the product manager and tech lead to clarify and multiple iterations (including multiple PR reviews and QA rounds!) to get right.
 This engineer was a brilliant and speedy coder.
-He would have aced any leetcode interview, and yet the team was struggling to deliver on anything he worked on, and required additional effort from many other team members.
+He would have aced any LeetCode interview, and yet the team was struggling to deliver on anything he worked on, and required additional effort from many other team members.
 Delivering the wrong code quickly helps no one.
-A leetcode style exam won't catch this because the requirements are specified so clearly.
+The live-coding style exam won't catch this because the requirements are specified so clearly.
 </aside>

 ### You Should Practice

 When I've brought up the fact that these kind of "on the spot" puzzle solving skills are not required in actual engineering work, recruiters have acknowledged this, and then said "you should spend time practicing".
+Here's an example [practice list](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions) that was recommended.
 Does it really make sense to have someone spend precious free time practicing for a test that doesn't even assess the actual skills needed for the job?

-Multiply this out by all the engineers looking for a new role, say every few years, spending weeks on these practice exercises.
+Multiply this time by all the engineers looking for a new role, say every few years, spending weeks on these practice exercises.
 How many more valuable things could have been achieved with all this time?
 Given that someone has some free time to dedicate to technical extra-curricular activities, I can think of so many more valuable things to be doing, for example:

 - Taking online courses to learn a new skill.
 - Reading technical books.
 - Building side projects to explore a new tech stack or solve an [actual problem](https://syntax.fm/show/119/hasty-treat-better-living-through-side-projects).
 - Volunteering to build software for an charitable organization.
-- Writing technical articles, tutorials, create a course etc. to share what you're learning.
+- Writing technical articles, tutorials, create a course etc. to share knowledge.

 To be clear, I'm *not* suggesting people *should* be spending their spare time doing any of the above.
 What I'm suggesting is that if someone has spare time that they'd like to spend on career development, the above can be more impactful than practicing LeetCode exercises.